Fabrizio-Caruso/CROSS-LIB/docs/GAMES.md

 To complete a level you have to eat all the apples while:
 - avoiding your own tail and body
 - avoiding the fixed and bouncing mines
-- avoiding to starve by losing your energy (eat apples to prevent this) As you starve, the snake moves faster and faster.
+- avoiding to starve by losing your energy (eat apples to prevent this).
+As you starve, the snake moves faster and faster.

 Walls do not kill you and let you pause the game and think about your next move.